DCNR Proposed 2022-23 Budget

 The legislature will review the Governor’s proposed budget and enact budget bills for the Governor's approval.
 The current fiscal year ends June 30.

-DCNR Senate Appropriations Committee Testimony - March 9, 2021 (PDF)
+DCNR Senate Appropriations Budget Hearing Testimony - March 2, 2022 (PDF)

-DCNR’s Legislative Hearing Book provides documentation for the department’s General Fund appropriations and contains additional details supporting funding received.
+DCNR’s Legislative Budget Hearings Book provides documentation for the department’s General Fund appropriations and contains additional details supporting funding received.

 A contract list shows all contracts and grants more than $5,000.